A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Abstract

 \section{Abstract}

-This article provides a Bayesian network view on several acoustic model adaptation, missing feature, and uncertainty decoding approaches that are well-known in the literature of robust automatic speech recognition.
+This article provides a unifying Bayesian network view on various approaches for acoustic model adaptation, missing feature, and uncertainty decoding that are well-known in the literature of robust automatic speech recognition.
 The representatives of these classes can often be deduced from a Bayesian network that extends the conventional hidden Markov models used in speech recognition.
-The extensions, in turn, can in many cases be motivated from an underlying observation model that relates clean and distorted feature vectors.
-By converting the observation models into a Bayesian network representation, we formulate the corresponding compensation rules leading to a unified view on known derivations as well as to novel derivations for certain approaches.
+These extensions, in turn, can in many cases be motivated from an underlying observation model that relates clean and distorted feature vectors.
+By converting the observation models into a Bayesian network representation, we formulate the corresponding compensation rules leading to a unified view on known derivations as well as to new formulations for certain approaches.
 The generic Bayesian perspective provided in this contribution thus highlights structural differences and similarities between the analyzed approaches.